andrew-miroiu/andrew-miroiu/README.md

 <br/>

 - 👀 I’m interested in programming, technology and gaming.
-- 🌱 I’m currently learning to code by myself, in C# mostly.
+- 🌱 I’m currently learning to code by myself, in java mostly.
 - 📫 How to reach me: reach out to me on [twitter][twitter]

 ---